Inboxroad/php-sdk/README.md

 // Create the http client, we will need it later:
 $httpClient = new Inboxroad\HttpClient\HttpClient((string)getenv('INBOXROAD_API_KEY'));

-// Send an email, method 1:
+// Send email, method 1:
 try {

     // Create the message object